 Not only is this sharpener electric, making the task way faster, it also has a small container, well all the rubbish will fall.

 This way, you don’t even need to move from place to place.
 Simply put your sharpener on your desk, close to a plug and it’s always ready for use!

 This is the one I recommend (click to check it on Amazon)

+Having this drawing material is always helpful.
 If you really want to do some inks or even practice calligraphy, quality inking pens is a must!

 If I want to just sketch, but I’m feeling like fooling around with pens, I’ll just use some regular Bic pens, I usually have them in different colors and everything.